QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

     stations = read_stations(station_file)

 Detect runs on continuous data between two defined timestamps.
-Internally, QuakeMigrate uses UTCDateTime (from obspy) to parse the timestamps so you can input your dates in any way that is understandable.
-However, using an isoformat-like datetime string (as below) is recommended.
+Internally, QuakeMigrate uses `UTCDateTime <https://docs.obspy.org/packages/autogen/obspy.core.utcdatetime.UTCDateTime.html>`_ (from ObsPy) to parse the timestamps, so your start- and endtime strings can be in any form compatible with this :class:`UTCDateTime`, such as:

 ::